vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

 These are several official summarizers available to our users that you specify in the `prompt_name` in the `generation` object:

+- `mockingbird-1.0-2024-07-16` (Vectara's cutting-edge LLM for Retrieval Augmented Generation.
+See [Mockingbird LLM](/docs/learn/mockingbird-llm) for more details.)
 - `vectara-summary-ext-v1.2.0` (gpt-3.5-turbo)
 - `vectara-summary-ext-v1.3.0` (gpt-4.0)
 - `vectara-summary-ext-24-05-sml` (gpt-3.5-turbo, for citations)